Signature of gate-tunable magnetism in graphene grafted with Pt-porphyrins: Samples with superconducting contacts

-Correlatively to the strong electron-hole asymmetry of the Josephson effect, we also find an electron-hole asymmetry in the magnetoresistance (with magnetic field perpendicular to the graphene plane), presented in Fig. 4.
-As seen in Fig. 4b and 4d, the low temperature magnetoresistance is hysteretic at positive gate voltage (electron doping).
-This hysteresis decreases with increasing temperature and disappears above 6 K. In contrast, Fig. 4a and 4c show that the hysteresis is at least an order of magnitude smaller at negative gate voltage (hole doping) \cite{hysteresis}.
+We attribute this extinction of the critical current, at high positive gate voltage only, to an inhomogeneous magnetic field on graphene created by the staggered magnetism of the porphyrins.
+This destroys the constructive interferences between the Andreev pairs that carry the Josephson current.
+This sensitivity of the critical current to small magnetic perturbations is illustrated by the field dependence of the supercurrent in this junction, and its narrow \cite{Fraunhoffer} interference Fraunhoffer pattern (Fig.6d).
+It is clear that a field as small as a fraction of a Gauss can suppress the induced supercurrent through graphene, because of destructive interference between Andreev pairs diffusing across the graphene \cite{Chiodi}.
+This explains how the porphyrin's magnetic spins, if they lead to correlated magnetic regions at positive gate voltage, can create an inhomogeneous magnetic flux sufficient to destroy the proximity effect, thereby leading to the observed unipolar supercurrent.

-As is discussed below, we attribute the doping-dependent hysteresis in magnetic field and the doping-dependent suppression of Josephson current, to the magnetism of the ionised porphyrin molecules.
-The absence of magnetic hysteresis and the large Josephson current in the hole doped region indicate either a quenched magnetic moment for the porphyrins or a reduced exchange interaction between porphyrin\rq{}s localised spins and the graphene holes, compared to electrons.
-Moreover the magnetic hysteresis in the hole doped region points to the formation of a magnetic order of the molecular spins, with partially oriented magnetic domains, generating a non uniform magnetic field that is revealed by the magnetoresistance of graphene, and explains the suppressed Josephson current for this doping.
-Indeed, as is shown in Fig. 3d, the induced proximity effect is extremely sensitive to magnetic flux.
-A fraction of a flux quantum through the graphene sheet suppresses the supercurrent, by destructive interference amongst Andreev pairs \cite{Chiodi}.
-Since the average distance between ionised porphyrins is a few nanometers, our findings suggest a relatively long ranged magnetic interaction mediated by graphene\rq{}s conduction electrons or holes.
+Another indication of gate-voltage -dependent magnetism comes from the magnetoresistance in a perpendicular magnetic field, (Fig. 6e), which is a hysteretic function of field at $V_g > 0$ , whereas there is no hysteresis for $V_g <0$.
+This absence of magnetic hysteresis and the large Josephson current in the hole doped region consistently indicate either a quenched magnetic moment for the porphyrins or a reduced exchange interaction between porphyrin\rq{}s localised spins and the graphene holes.
+Moreover the magnetic hysteresis in the electron doped region ($V_g > 0$) points to the formation of a magnetic order of the molecular spins, with partially oriented magnetic domains, generating a non uniform magnetic field that is revealed by the magnetoresistance of graphene, and explains the suppressed Josephson current for this doping.
+No such effect is visible at high hole doping, which we attribute to the absence of magnetism in this gate voltage range.
+The asymmetry of induced magnetism with respect to the sign of gate voltage is striking.
+It was not observed in samples Au1 and Au2 discussed in the previous section but exists in samples with TiAl contacts discussed in the next section.
+This gate voltage \lq\lq{}polarity'' is probably strongly dependent on the initial doping and mobility of the graphene before deposition of porphyrins, (see discussion below).